What a Realistic IT Onboarding Process Looks Like

 The first-day IT agenda should be structured.
 The new starter needs to sign off on the IT acceptable use policy, enroll MFA on all critical accounts, log into the device and verify full configuration, connect to required network drives or cloud storage, install and verify access to role-specific software, confirm VPN connectivity if applicable, and understand how to raise an IT support ticket.
-Assigning an IT buddy for the first morning prevents a flood of confused emails to the wider team and gives the new starter a direct line to help that does not involve waiting in a ticket queue.

-First-Week Phase
+First-Week Follow-Through

 The first week is where the onboarding is either confirmed as complete or found to have gaps.
 The new starter should be able to use their device, access the systems they need, and work without IT intervention for routine tasks.
 If the first week generates more than two or three IT tickets from the same new starter, something in the onboarding process failed to communicate or configure correctly.